 The engine and transmission identification numbers are assigned to the bike when it gets built.
 These assigned numbers become a permanent part of the motorcycle's identification.
-The engine identification number can be located on the upper left of the engine case and the transmission identification number is found on the right underside of the case.
+The engine identification number can be located on the upper left of the engine case and the transmission identification number is found on the top righthand side of the case.

+sion identification number is found on the top righthand side of the case.

+ENGINE IDENTIFICATION NUMBER:

 TRANSMISSION IDENTIFICATION NUMBER:

-VEHICLE IDENTIFICATION NUMBER [VIN]:

-(stamped 17 digit number located between the regulator and engine on the front engine mount of the frame)
+VEHICLE IDENTIFICATION NUMBER [VIN]: (stamped 17 digit number located between the regulator and engine on the front engine mount of the frame)

 Owner's Name:

 Address:

+Phone:Purchase Date: